 - Salt and pepper

-- Assorted toppings like baby arugula or spinach and red onion slices
+- Assorted toppings like sliced avocado, tomato or baby spinach

-- To make the sauce, mix the yogurt, dill and lemon juice together in a small bowl.
+- To make the sauce, mix the yogurt, mustard, lemon juice, and dill together in a small bowl.
 Season with salt and pepper.

-- Spray a large nonstick skillet with olive oil spray and heat over medium high heat.
-Add the burgers (working in batches if needed) and cook 3-4 minutes until browned on the bottom.
+- Heat a grill or stovetop grill pan over medium high heat.
+Add the burgers and cook 3-4 minutes until browned on the bottom.
 Flip the burgers over and cook an additional 3-4 minutes until cooked through.
 Serve the burgers on toasted buns with dill yogurt sauce and desired toppings.